 Santo Domingo Oeste Santo Domingo Province, Dominican Republic Travel Guide

-Santo Domingo has a comprehensive public transportation network, giving affordable ways to navigate the city.
+The First city of the americas has a comprehensive public transportation network, giving affordable ways to navigate the city.

-The Metro offers a fast way to cross longer distances.
+The Underground offers a fast way to cross longer distances.
 OMSA buses are very inexpensive.
 Guaguas (minivans/publicos) offer flexible, cheap travel, though they can be confusing for non-Spanish speakers.

 Metro needs a rechargeable card (Tarjeta SDQ), single rides around DOP 20.
-OMSA buses and Guaguas accept only cash (DOP 15-50).
+OMSA buses and Guaguas accept cash only (DOP 15-50).

 Fast, clean, affordable.
 Two lines.